 Provide information to members to assist them in protecting themselves and their families during a pandemic.

 The fire district will be faced with reductions of our workforce and significant human health concerns in the workplace environment.
-This plan is designed to help the fire district minimize the risk that an influenza pandemic poses to the health and safety of fire district members, and continuity of operations.
+This plan is designed to help the fire district minimize the risk that an infectious disease pandemic poses to the health and safety of fire district members, and continuity of operations.

-Because no one can predict when a pandemic Influenza might happen, how long it might last, and how serious its impacts might be, the fire district needs to take steps to develop service continuation plans that protect members, minimize disruptions, and limit negative impacts on customers and our community.
+Because no one can predict when a pandemic infectious disease might happen, how long it might last, and how serious its impacts might be, the fire district needs to take steps to develop service continuation plans that protect members, minimize disruptions, and limit negative impacts on customers and our community.
 While a pandemic cannot be stopped, proper preparation may reduce the impact.
 Preparedness and mitigation require that the fire district assume and plan for a worst-case scenario.
-Accordingly, the fire district’s Pandemic Influenza Preparedness Plan is based on the following assumptions:
+Accordingly, the fire district’s Pandemic Infectious disease Preparedness Plan is based on the following assumptions:

-Gallatin City Department of Health Department (GCDHD) will be the lead agency in the public health response to the pandemic influenza
+Gallatin City County of Health Department (GCCHD) will be the lead agency in the public health response to the pandemic infectious disease

 Absenteeism rates for fire district members could be as high as 40 - 50 percent at the height of the pandemic’s peak due to illness; another 5 percent may refuse to report to work, either because they fear becoming ill or because they are caring for afflicted family members.